 Sleeping bags are one of the most critical components of your backpacking kit.
 And, choosing the right bag is arguably one of the best ways to reduce weight.
 Here are our top picks for backpacking sleeping bags designed for men/unisex:

 Women's products are starting to catch up with the unisex market and are coming in hot with lightweight materials, high-quality down, and creative features to give you a better night's sleep.
-The best women's sleeping bags are cut differently to fit a female form better — they are a bit wider in the hips (an average of 2 inches) and narrower in the shoulder (an average of 2-6 inches less).
+Great women's sleeping bags are cut differently to fit a female form better — they are a bit wider in the hips (an average of 2 inches) and narrower in the shoulder (an average of 2-6 inches less).
 A better fit helps your body warm the air inside the bag more efficiently.
 Here are the bags that stood out most in our review testing:

 While the top ultralight sleeping bags are ideal for backpacking, they are also great for any outdoor sports that require a “light is right” ideal.
 Long-distance thru-hiking, bike-packing, fast-packing, and bike touring have become somewhat commonplace, and ultralight sleeping bags are one of the pieces of a lightweight kit needed to make these adventures happen.
 Here are some of our favorites from our latest review:

 There are a mind-boggling number of pads out there today.
-Our best backpacking sleeping pads review breaks down each of the competing sleeping pads by comfort, weight, packed size, durability, and more.
+Our backpacking sleeping pads review breaks down each of the competing sleeping pads by comfort, weight, packed size, durability, and more.
 Here are the top picks from our latest review:

 Choosing a woman's specific product is a smart and easy way to maximize your gear without increasing the weight of your pack.
 Sleeping pad manufacturers have taken this into account when designing pads specifically for women.
-Here are our top picks from our best women's sleeping pad review:
+Here are our top picks from our women's sleeping pad review:

 Once you arrive at your day's destination, you'll set up your camp.
 One essential piece of gear is going to be a quality backpacking stove, and you may want to indulge in a comfy (yet lightweight) chair for chilling at your campsite.
 Below, you'll find our picks for those and other smaller items you might consider.